betatim/autograded-course-starter/README.md

    the student's repositories.
 5. Check the student repository, there should be a PR with the new material asking the student to merge it.

-## Using this as a student

-1. You should receive a link from the instructor, once you click that link you will have your own repository for this homework.
-2. There will be setup instructions for you to follow in the `README.md` of the assignment's repository.

-## Trying it out